Mayo county ladies' football team: League

-In the league semi-final, Mayo faced Meath on the 19th of March in St. Tiernach's Park.
+In the league semi-final, Mayo faced Meath on 19 March in St. Tiernach's Park.
 The first half was tightly contested with both sides trading points.
-At half-time Mayo led by 0-7 to 0-4.
-In the second half Meath took over scoring 2-5 unanswered.
-Mayo mounted a comeback with a goal from Lisa Cafferky and several goal chances, but Meath matched scores for the rest of the game and ended up eventual winners, a final score line of 2-12 to 1-09, knocking Mayo out of the competition.
+At half-time Mayo led by 0–7 to 0–4.
+In the second half Meath took over scoring 2–5 unanswered.
+Mayo mounted a comeback with a goal from Lisa Cafferky and several goal chances, but Meath matched scores for the rest of the game and ended up eventual winners, a final score line of 2–12 to 1–09, knocking Mayo out of the competition.